American Express just launched a new cash back credit card, known as the “Blue Cash Everyday Card from American Express.”

-The “Everyday” bit refers to the fact that the cash back categories don’t rotate, unlike many other cash back credit card offers such as the Chase Freedom card.
+The “Everyday” bit refers to the fact that the cash back categories don’t rotate, unlike many other cash back credit card offers such as the Chase Freedom card and Discover it.

 The card comes with no annual fee and no spend minimum, meaning you start earning cash back at the full percentages right off the bat.